awalvie/lyceum/index/awalvie/_index.md

 ## Awalvie

-Vishesh or awalvie as he likes to call himself on the internet currently works as a Site Reliability Engineer at [DeepSource](https://deepsource.io/).
+Vishesh or awalvie as he likes to call himself on the internet currently works as a Software Engineer @ [Zivid](https://zivid.com/).
 His weekends start with a nice

 ```sh
 mkdir super_awesome_project